ShoukkiyaAshraf/Emotional_Analysis_For_Autism_Diagnosis/README.md

 CHILDHOOD AUTISM RATING SCALE - (CARS) works by rating your child’s behavior, characteristics, and abilities against the expected developmental growth of a typical child.

+Here the recored video file of the child is compared with report of normal child and will find the percentage of match.
+This will help to find the expression comparison of autistic child with normal one.

 Type of Reasearch - Deep learning

 Dataset -  fer2013 source - https://kaggle.com